ja-k-e/discogs-library/README.md

 You can update a single Release at any time (new Releases might change often on Discogs).

-  1. Hit "Update" button for the current Release in app
+  1. Hit "Update Release" button for the current Release in app
   1. It calls the Webtask `discogs-releases` function for the single `releaseId`
   1. It takes that Release from Webtask and writes it to Firestore
   1. It clears your `localStorage`, next page load will come from Firestore.